cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.

-# Security Considerations

-In this draft, we specify key generation using a trusted dealer.

 # Basic Assumptions

 We maintain the following assumptions.